refraction-ray/hpc-build-ansible-playbooks/roles/elk/README.md

 ELK
 =========

-This role is designed to configure a minimal ELK(elasticsearch+logstash+kibana) stack for logging system.
+This role is designed to configure a minimal ELK (elasticsearch+logstash+kibana+filebeat) stack for logging system.
+It also enables the user authetication of elastisearch.

 Requirements
 ------------